mukeshsundar23/ANPR-Dashboard/README.md

 3. Open Power BI Desktop and click on "Open" to navigate to the cloned repository directory.

-4. Select the main Power BI file (e.g., `dashboard.pbix`) to open the dashboard.
+4. Select the main Power BI file (e.g., `ANPR.pbix`) to open the dashboard.

 5. Once the dashboard is loaded, you can start exploring the ANPR data using the interactive visualizations.